 Those who know me know that I have never considered myself a feminist.
 I’ve always held on to the radical idea that men and women were put on the earth to help each other out, and not to compete with each other.
 Before I had my family, I worked in a male-dominated industry, but never felt excluded, passed over or discriminated against.
-(But I was once asked to help out in a recording studio when an all-female band wanted an all-female crew.
+(However, I was once asked to help out in a recording studio when an all-female band wanted an all-female crew.
 They weren’t interested in my qualifications, just my gender.
-Discrimination?)
+Isn’t that discrimination?)

-Maybe my favourable experience within a male-dominated workplace was coincidence – or maybe, just maybe – this was the fruit of an attitude which sees gender as a God-given attribute, something to be grateful for and not rebelled against, something which marks us with special features that complement those of our counterparts.
+Maybe my favourable experience within a male-dominated workplace was coincidence – or maybe, just maybe – this was the fruit of an attitude which sees my femininity as one of my God-given attributes, something to be grateful for and not rebelled against, something which marks us with special features that complement those of our counterparts.

 This post is written in gratitude to men and the structures they have created which have benefitted both themselves and women, as well as their mutual children.
 Along the way, many, many women have contributed to these structures, both directly and indirectly.
 But it’s dishonest to blame men for most of the world’s ills (something which springs up from time to time, and especially in these days surrounding the Womyn’s March in Washington DC) while failing to acknowledge that most of the good things we take for granted are the direct result of the work of men.